 - ½ cup prepared pesto

 - 8 cups low sodium chicken broth

 - In a 6-quart slow cooker, combine all ingredients except the Parmesan cheese.

 - Cook on high for 4 hours or 6-8 hours on low, until carrots are tender.

 - Garnish with grated Parmesan cheese, if desired.

-This Slow Cooker Pesto Minestrone Soup recipe is so versatile.
 I like to serve half for dinner, then freeze the rest for a meal later in the month.
 You’ll notice there is no starch (pasta, potatoes, etc.) in the soup.
 I do that for two reasons:

-If you want to make the minestrone soup even heartier, peel and dice a few potatoes to add to the slow cooker or boil pasta on the side, and add it to the soup as you’re serving it.
+If you want to make the minestrone soup even heartier, peel and dice a few potatoes to add to the slow cooker or boil pasta on the side and add it to the soup as you’re serving it.